tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 #### Elevated Base Plane

 Elevating a plane separates it from its surroundings and creates a space upon it.

-Change in elevation define the edges o
+- Change in elevation defines the edge of the plane
+- More change in texture/color/tone => separation from surroundings
+-

 #### Depressed Base Plane